MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/power-bi-manager-impact.md

      >[!Important]
      >You must sign in to Power BI with the same account you use to access Workplace Analytics.

 15. Select **Connect** to prepare and load the data, which can take a few minutes to complete.
-After the data loads, you'll see visualization charts in Power BI about your organization.
+After the data loads, you'll see visualization charts in Power BI about manager impact within your organization.

 ## Power BI tips, troubleshooting, and FAQs